 If you have suffered additional injury requiring a revision procedure caused by one of these defective DePuy hip replacement units, you may be entitled to receive compensation for your damages.
 The experienced defective product attorneys at McWhirter, Bellinger & Associates can help ensure that your rights are protected.
 It is important that you act now since there are important deadlines that must be met to be eligible to receive compensation.

 More than 12,000 patients in the United States have received a Zimmer hip implant to improve the quality of their lives.
 Zimmer hip implants have been reported to break or fracture from the inability of the implant to bond with the bone.
 Many patients with the Zimmer hip implant have needed hip-replacement or hip-revision surgery to replace or correct issues involving the Zimmer hip implant.

-Zimmer Holding, the company that produces the Zimmer hip implant, finally halted sales of the hip implant in July of 2008.
+Zimmer Biomet, the company that produces the Zimmer hip implant, finally halted sales of the hip implant in July of 2008.
 The decision to halt sales of this defective product followed the warning of a Los Angeles, California, orthopedic surgeon who noticed a high number of Zimmer hip implant failures in his patients.